 We will be making a template as a part of this exercise.

-We will also save as a library item a group of four rollover buttons (a navigation bar) that we will create using images that I will provide.
+that I will provide.
 Library items in Dreamweaver are parts of a page that you save as a separate special file.
-You can then use the library item on many different pages.
+You can

 The difference between a library item and a template is that a template provides a complete html file and a library item is a part of an html file.
 Library items can be things such as buttons, tables, banners, or a group of text links such as the ones you often find at the bottom of a web page.